sp9k/monster/docs/tutorial.md

 And it's quite a lot of iterations this time.
 Repeated stepping would be tedious here, so let's instead set a breakpoint after the screen initialization loop and see if the outcome is as we expect.

+While still in the debugger, move the cursor to `ldxy $1100`, the first instruction below the `clr` label, and press {c64-keys}`C= + B`.
+The breakpoint marker appears on that line.
+Breakpoints can be added while debugging and take effect immediately, so you do not need to quit or reassemble.
+Now press {c64-keys}`C= + G` to run.
+Monster returns to the debugger when execution reaches `ldxy $1100`; at that point the loop above it has initialized the complete screen matrix.

 The easiest way to inspect the output here is a tool we've yet to invoke: the MEMORY VIEWER (activated with {c64-key}`F8`).
 The memory viewer is similar to the monitor's `m` command, but it allows us to easily scroll around through memory as we please using the usual motion keys (h/j/k/l).

-Once activated, set the address to our screen matrix by pressing {c64-key}`Up-Arrow` and then entering `1000` and {c64-key}`RETURN`.
+Once activated, set the address to our screen matrix by pressing the dedicated {c64-key}`Up-Arrow` key—not the cursor-up key—and then entering `1000` and {c64-key}`RETURN`.
 The viewer will refresh with the contents at address `$1000` and _hopefully_ you will see a steadily increasing (by `$0c`) array of values: `10`, `1c`, `28`, ...